spences10/scottspence.com/posts/customising-fonts-in-tailwind-css-and-daisyui.md

 ## Extend daisyUI theme

-I touched on daisyUI at the start, what I didn't mention is that it comes with 29 themes out of the box.
+I touched on daisyUI at the start, what I didn't mention is that it comes with 29 themes out of the box 🤯.
 All but `cyberpunk` and `wireframe` use a different font.

 Why do I bring that up?
 Well, with the Tailwind theme already having